zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 So `require('foo')` will execute the file in `node_modules/.registry.npmjs.org/foo/1.0.0/node_modules/foo/index.js` not in `node_modules/foo/index.js`.

-Secondly, non of the installed packages have their own _node_modues_ folder inside their directories.
+Secondly, non of the installed packages have their own _node_modules_ folder inside their directories.
 So how can _foo_ require _bar_?
 Lets have a look on the folder that contains the _foo_ package:

 ```